SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 > we are not here to write your code.
 And not here to use Google for you.
 Keep your wisdom to yourself about other members, that is not welcome here.

 The [Be Nice](http://stackoverflow.com/help/be-nice) policy states clearly that "If you don't have time to say something politely, just leave it for someone who does".
-Furthermore, these Meta and blog posts:
+Furthermore, reading these Meta and blog posts:

  - FAQ on comments: [Etiquette for posting civil and informative comments](http://meta.stackexchange.com/questions/138173/etiquette-for-posting-civil-and-informative-comments).
  - [When should comments be flagged as “not constructive”?](http://meta.stackexchange.com/questions/186308/when-should-comments-be-flagged-as-not-constructive).